LGBTQ people in Australia: Public attitudes

 A 2005 paper by the Australia Institute, Mapping Homophobia in Australia, found that 35% of people aged 14 or above considered homosexuality to be immoral, with Queensland and Tasmania having the highest levels of anti-gay sentiment and Victoria the lowest.
 Overall the most anti-LGBT areas in the study were the Moreton area of country Queensland (excluding the Gold Coast and Sunshine Coast), Central and South-West Queensland and the Burnie/Western district of Tasmania, where 50% considered homosexuality to be immoral, while the least homophobic were inner-city Melbourne (14%), central Perth (21%) and central Melbourne (26%).

 A 2018 Ipsos survey of the attitudes towards transgender people in several countries found 71% of Australian respondents thought that the country was becoming more tolerant of transgender people.

 Indigenous LGBTI community

 Gender diverse and transgender Aboriginal Australians and Torres Strait Islanders are often referred to as sistergirls and brotherboys.
 The level of acceptance varies with each community and its elders.
 In 2015, Dameyon Bonson established Black Rainbow as a mental health support and suicide prevention service for LGBTI Indigenous Australians, given that they often suffer dual discrimination through both racism and homophobia/transphobia, and are 45 times more likely to commit suicide than the general population.

+In 2019, SBS News reported on how gender-diverse Aboriginal and Torres Strait Islander people help keep cultural traditions alive while also advocating for greater acceptance.
+In the Tiwi Islands, sistergirls were reported to have gained recognition through participation in traditionally gender-specific cultural practices, including women's ceremonial dances.
+Following the deaths of 15 sistergirls by suicide in the early 2000s, a community meeting was held in which sistergirls sought and received permission from Tiwi Elders to perform traditional women's dances.
+A ceremonial event was held in remembrance of those who had died, marking a turning point in community relations, later they performed also in a competition held in the Sydney Opera House.
+According to later accounts, no further sistergirl suicides were reported in the community after the ceremony, and the event is described as having significantly improved acceptance and support for sistergirls' gender identity and sexuality among families and community members.